-You can measure the health benefits of a memory foam mattress on a case-by-case basis by their ability to relieve pressure points and support joints.
-However, because sleep quality is subjective and varies based on sleeping style, it can be challenging to measure the effects these types of mattresses have on quality sleep.
+You can measure the health benefits of memory foam mattresses on a case-by-case basis by their ability to relieve pressure points and support joints.
+However, because sleep quality is subjective and varies based on sleeping style, it can be challenging to measure the effects these types of mattresses have on sleep.

 Generally speaking, these are the most significant benefits of sleeping on a memory foam mattress no matter what kind of sleeper you are:

 Memory foam beds react differently at various temperatures.
 When it's colder, the bed is firmer and takes longer to mold to your contours.
 However, when it's warmer, the bed recoils and becomes softer, conforming to your body shape more easily.

 Attempting to press your hand into a memory foam mattress will leave an imprint.
 This is because of the temperature difference among the various regions on the bed.
 Softer areas may be reacting to your body’s warmth, while other areas remain cool and firm.

 Memory foam mattresses also prevent you from moving around easily during sleep and can result in the familiar, characteristic feeling of being hugged by your bed.

 Benefit #2.
 Memory foam Supports Your Back and Spinal Alignment

 Memory foam mattresses provide support and relief for the entire body.
 Since the material conforms to the natural curves of your body, high quality memory foam is especially helpful in protecting you from back pain and potentially providing pressure relief.

 The foam hug maintains a neutral spine position.
 In contrast, spring mattresses may create issues like pain and pressure due to uneven support.